Digital Forensic Specialist Level 2 Practical Exam Preparation Course for Beginners (EnCase/Autopsy)

 Always use write-protection before creating a copy!
 Let's learn about write-protection through hands-on practice.

-I have summarized the basic usage of FTK Imager and EnCase—forensic programs you will use in both the lectures and the actual exam—by dividing the process into basic information verification, image creation, and analysis.
+I have summarized the basic usage of FTK Imager and Encase—forensic programs you will actually use in lectures and at the exam site—by dividing them into basic information verification, image creation, and analysis.

 8) Partition Recovery

-I have detailed the methods for recovery according to the process by which the partition was damaged.
+I have summarized the methods for partition recovery in detail, according to the process by which the partitions were damaged.

-I checked several examples of scenarios (case overviews) and organized the questions that have been released so far by type.
+I have reviewed several examples of scenarios (case overviews) and organized the questions that have been asked so far by type.

 10) How to verify information